What to know about pure hypercholesterolemia

 - small, yellow deposits of cholesterol that build up under the eyes or around the eyelids

-If a person receives mutated genes for pure hypercholesterolemia from both parents, they have a significantly higher chance of heart attack and death before they reach 30 years.
+If a person inherits mutated genes for FH from both parents, their risk of heart attack and death before 30 years of age substantially increases.

 - bile acid sequestrant resins

-Researchers are currently conducting clinical trials and studies regarding medications in a new class of drugs called proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors.
+Researchers are conducting clinical trials and studies regarding medications in a new class of drugs called proprotein convertase subtilisin/kexin type 9 (PCSK9) inhibitors.